Anomalous mapping between pionfull and pionless EFT's

-Here, some remarks are in order: (1) The dominant ingredient of the coupling $C_0$ in pionless EFT actually comes as from a definite and hence nonlocal item in the box diagram in relativistic form of pionfull theory.
-The non-relativistic decomposition procedure could at most bring about some sub-leading 'corrections'.
+Here, some remarks are in order: (1) Concerning the contributions to the coupling $C_0$ in pionless EFT, a definite and hence nonlocal item from the $2N$-reducible component of the box diagram is a dominant in comparison with that from $2N$-irreducible diagrams or components.
 The same might also happen to higher pionless couplings.
-(2) Through 'interactive' use of non-relativistic (lower) and relativistic (higher) theories, we also identified the rationale for discarding 'offensively' large terms present in the relativistic formulation by exploiting their virtues.
+(2) Exploiting the virtues of both non-relativistic and relativistic formulations, we identified the rationale for subtracting 'offensively' large terms in the pionfull theory for nuclear forces.
 Recently, the virtue that relativistic formulation embodies less UV divergences has also been exploited in Ref\cite{EG1207}, resulting in a modified Weinberg approach for nuclear forces where former pathologies could be removed or diminished.
-(3) Therefore, the following strategy is adopted in our derivations: a) In relativistic form, we separate out and discard the high region contributions to stay in non-relativistic regime\footnote{Discarding such contributions and this high region entirely is in fact applying a 'projection' operation to the relativistic formulation to single out non-relativistic components for further treatment, not the standard renormalization that leaves quite some ambiguities.}, the rest will be chiral divergences ($2N$-irreducible diagrams) that could be subtracted using counterterms of chiral effective theory; b) In non-relativistic form, the new (power) divergences in the $2N$-reducible diagrams are artefact of non-relativistic truncation and hence treated with dimensional regularization, the $2N$-irreducible ones fulfill standard chiral perturbation subtractions.
+(3) The following strategy surfaces in our analysis: a) In relativistic form, the 'offensively' large contributions from high region should be subtracted to stay in non-relativistic regime, the rest divergences are chiral ones and tractable within chiral effective theory; b) In non-relativistic form, the power divergences in the $2N$-reducible diagrams are artefact of non-relativistic truncation and could be treated with dimensional regularization, the $2N$-irreducible ones are also tractable within chiral effective theory.

 The various contributions to the pionless $C_{0\tau}$ are summarized in table 1 and table 2.
 In table 2, we also listed the scale extracted for the isospin-independent coupling $C^{(it)}_0$ in the last column.